amonell/chromatin_potential/README.md

 Start running cistopic.R with the necessary initial data.
+Run the next step (Readinannotations.ipynb and FindingSpearman.ipynb) at the same time.